codacy/codacy-ruff/docs/description/SIM108_if-else-block-instead-of-if-exp.md

 Derived from the flake8-simplify linter.
 Fix is sometimes available.
 ## What it does
-Check for if-else-blocks that can be replaced with a ternary operator.
+Check for if-else-blocks that can be replaced with a ternary or binary operator.
-Moreover, in preview, check if these ternary expressions can be further simplified to binary expressions.
+The lint is suppressed if the suggested replacement would exceed the maximum line length configured in pycodestyle.max-line-length.
 ## Why is this bad?
 if-else-blocks that assign a value to a variable in both branches can be expressed more concisely by using a ternary or binary operator.